saikatM333/learning_intelligence_AI_tool/README.md

 For any questions or clarifications regarding this project, feel free to reach out.

-# ✅ Ready for Submission

-This project fully satisfies the internship assessment requirements for:
-AI Engineering · Machine Learning · Real-World Deployment

-If you want, I can:

-Shorten it (if they prefer concise)

 # <h1> screenshots </h1>
 **post api API - pas the csv file genrrered by the code or your data**